william-dawson/william-dawson.github.io/content/pages/about.md

 Date: 2017-08-19 17:38:38
 Category: About

-My name is William Dawson and I am currently a research scientist at the RIKEN
+My name is William Dawson and I am currently a Unit Leader at the RIKEN
 [Center for Computational Science](http://www.riken.jp/en/research/labs/r-ccs/).
 My main research interest is on designing algorithms and writing programs for